fbpx

 The Society is an organization that helps people discover and achieve their goals.
 The Society offers life-changing lectures from the nation’s leading presenters and a community where like-minded, success-oriented individuals come together and help one another succeed.
 The Society also serves as a powerful force of good in the greater community by encouraging and organizing action to better the world.

-Advisors: Sue Brugh, Landon Loya, Wayde Simington, and Adrianne Kuhar.
+Advisors: Sue Brugh and Adrianne Kuhar.

 • Somerset Center Activities Club